-TThe township of Soweto to the south-west of Johannesburg has transformed from a legacy of the apartheid era to a vibrant, energetic hub that will ignite your senses and immerse you in true South African culture.
-The thriving heart of Soweto is one of the most well-known streets in South Africa, Vilakazi Street.
+The township of Soweto to the south-west of Johannesburg has transformed from a legacy of the apartheid era to a vibrant, energetic hub that will ignite your senses and immerse you in true South African culture.
+TThe thriving heart of Soweto is one of the most well-known streets in South Africa, Vilakazi Street.

 Sakhumzi Restaurant is located on Vilakazi Street near the Mandela House Museum.
 The restaurant started after a group of friends would gather to tell stories and build friendships.
 Inevitably hunger would kick in and the smell of delicious meal being cooked in Sakhumzi Maqubela’s home would tempt these and Sakhumzi found himself sharing his dinner every night.

-In the true spirit of uBuntu everyone contributed to the ingredients and drinks and before long the lounge had become an informal shebeen.
+In the true spirit of uBuntu (Ubuntu is an ancient African word meaning 'humanity to others'.
+It is often described as reminding us that 'I am what I am because of who we all are), everyone contributed to the ingredients and drinks and before long the lounge had become an informal shebeen (informal licensed drinking place in a township).
 The eating areas soon spilled over into every room of the house.

 Now, people come from all over the world to taste the authentic kasi flavour.
 What makes it special is that the famous tree is still rooted in the place where it all began.

 Sakhumzi, which means “building a house”, is popular for its Soweto-style buffet - a variety of proudly South African traditional cuisine such as umngqusho (samp and beans), mogodu (tripe) and dombolo (steamed bread).
 Travellers can also feast on the range of self-styled signature dishes named after various Soweto locations.